werzl/QA-Interview-Questions/README.md

   - Breaching either limit gives an error screen and flags if one or both have been breached
 - Upgrade link in file drop area takes you to glasswall website
 - Book a demo link link added to left panel to link to glasswall website
-- Write some test cases (preferably in Gherkin) for the following User story.

 ## Exercise 2